branickel/fast24/src/content/posts/the-relationship-between-low-carb-diets-and-fasting-impacts-on-insulin-and-cortisol.md

 7. Ludwig, D. S., & Ebbeling, C. B. (2018).
 "The Carbohydrate-Insulin Model of Obesity: Beyond ‘Calories In, Calories Out’."
 JAMA Internal Medicine.
 [Link](https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/2674001)
 8. Patterson, R. E., et al. (2015).
 "Metabolic effects of intermittent fasting."
 Annual Review of Nutrition.
 [Link](https://pubmed.ncbi.nlm.nih.gov/25974672/)
 9. Longo, V. D., & Mattson, M. P. (2014).
 "Fasting: Molecular Mechanisms and Clinical Applications."
 Cell Metabolism.
 [Link](https://www.cell.com/cell-metabolism/fulltext/S1550-4131(14)00244-2)

+#### Disclaimer:
+This information is for informational purposes only and is not intended to be a substitute for professional medical advice.
+It's important to consult with your doctor before starting any new diet, including keto, especially if you have any underlying health conditions.